 The Energy Companies Obligation (ECO) could help you get financial support from your supplier to make your home more energy efficient.

-As part of the Energy Company Obligation (ECO) scheme, gas and electricity suppliers serving more than 250,000 household customers - including British Gas, EDF Energy, Eon, Npower, SSE and Scottish Power - are obliged to help reduce carbon emissions by improving households' energy efficiency.
+The ECO scheme means that gas and electricity suppliers with more than 250,000 household customers - including British Gas, EDF Energy, Eon, Npower, SSE and Scottish Power - are obliged to help households with energy efficiency measures.

 What is the Energy Company Obligation?

 ECO is the government's umbrella term for its programme to make houses in the UK more energy efficient.
 It covers the Affordable Warmth Obligation, the Carbon Emissions Reduction Obligation (CERO) and the Carbon Savings Community Obligation (CSCO).
 The scheme replaced the Carbon Emission Reduction Target (Cert) and the Community Energy Saving Programme (CESP) that ended in December 2012.

 As part of ECO, the government estimates that £1.3bn per year worth of energy efficiency and heating measures will be delivered across Great Britain.
 The scheme is planned to run until September 2018, and reforms announced in 2017 plan to simplify the eligibility criteria for Affordable Warmth and target it more towards households with low incomes.

 Which energy suppliers offer ECO?

 Each obligated supplier has to contribute to a certain amount of energy-efficient home improvements, based on its market share.
 You can find ECO support from any obligated supplier, not just the company you buy your energy from.